-- iauEpv00 predicts heliocentric and barycentric Earth position and velocity using an abridged form of the VSOP2000 planetary theory that was specially developed for SOFA by P. Bretagnon.
+- iau_EPV00 predicts heliocentric and barycentric Earth position and velocity using an abridged form of the VSOP2000 planetary theory that was specially developed for SOFA by P. Bretagnon.
 It was designed to deliver microarcsecond accuracies when computing parallax and aberration, and achieves about 10 km and 5 mm/s (worst case).
-This is good enough for a wide variety of applications, and the function is used extensively by other SOFA functions. - iauMoon98 predicts the geocentric position and velocity of the Moon using J. Meeus's ELP/MPP02 based algorithm.
+This is in fact good enough for a wide variety of applications, and the routine is used extensively by other SOFA routines. - iau_M00N98 predicts the geocentric position and velocity of the Moon using J. Meeus's ELP/MPP02 based algorithm.
 It achieves worst-case accuracies of about 20 km and 200 mm/s, giving predictions for the terrestrial observer within about 20 arcseconds.
-This is good enough for calculating visibility, rise/set times and sky brightness, but not for occultations and eclipses. - iauPlan94 computes very approximate heliocentric positions and velocities of the eight planets (or in Earth's case the Earth-Moon barycenter).
+This is good enough for calculating visibility, rise/set times and sky brightness, but not for occultations and eclipses. - iau_PLAN94 computes very approximate heliocentric positions and velocities of the eight planets (or in Earth's case the Earth-Moon barycenter).
 Accuracy varies from planet to planet: seen by a terrestrial observer, Mercury and Venus predictions are within a few arcseconds, 0.5 arcminutes for Mars, 1.5 arcminutes for Jupiter through Uranus and 0.2 arcminutes for Neptune.
-This is adequate for simple "planetarium" applications but not for predicting occultations etc..
+This is good enough for "planetarium" applications but not for predicting occultations etc. or even for modern telescope control systems.